These are the most expensive private jets owned by celebrities

 Kanye West, formally known as Ye, has been in the news for the controversies he created since 2022.

-Once among the richest musicians in the world, his status as a billionaire officially ended in April 2023 when Forbes revised his net worth to just about USD 400 million from around USD 2 billion a year ago.
+Once among the richest musicians in the world, his status as a billionaire officially ended in April 2023 when Forbes revised his net worth to just about USD 400 million (INR 3,313 crore approx.) from around USD 2 billion (INR 1,65,65 crore approx.) a year ago.

 Nevertheless, Ye still, apparently, can enjoy the assets he owns — mega mansions, costly cars and, perhaps, one massive private aircraft.
 His Boeing 747 is a two-deck monster designed for 660 people when flown in commercial aviation.
 It is the kind that is operated by Air Force One for the US president.